The Wellington Waterfront

 However from the early 1980s things began to change.
 Most commercial shipping was now using the container wharf at Aotea Quay, so there was far less activity and heavy machinery operating around the inner harbour wharves.
 The development of Frank Kitts Park brought a splash of green to the otherwise grey concrete and asphalt wharfs.
 The excitement of waterfront motor racing began in 1985 and the first dragon boat festival was held in the late 1980s.
 People began to realise that an important and exciting public space was sitting on the city's doorstep which until then had been largely ignored.
 Then in 1989 as part of a national process of local body amalgamations, the Wellington Harbour Board merged into the Wellington City Council and for the first time since 1880, the City had direct control over how the Wellington waterfront was going to develop.

-The establishment of Lambton Harbour Management (now called Wellington Waterfront Ltd) at around this time saw the creation of a publicly owned organisation which was dedicated to day-to-day management of the waterfront, as well as overseeing future developments and trying to find a balance between commercial and recreational activity.
-Though often controversial, Lambton Harbour Management have had a huge role in opening up the waterfront to the citizens of Wellington.
+The establishment of Lambton Harbour Management (later renamed Wellington Waterfront Ltd) at around this time saw the creation of a council-owned organisation which was dedicated to day-to-day management of the waterfront, as well as overseeing future developments and trying to find a balance between commercial and recreational activity.
+Though often controversial, Lambton Harbour Management & Wellington Waterfront Ltd had a huge role in opening up the waterfront to the citizens of Wellington.
+In 2014 the company was dissolved into the Wellington City Council with a number of business units now maintaining the area and planning for its future.

 As an area still under continual development, the Wellington waterfront offers a fascinating example of urban planning and renewal in progress.